 Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 QSBS is arguably the most attractive tax strategy available to entrepreneurs and business owners in the U.S., and the current environment may be the golden age for QSBS strategies.
-There are several personal financial planning strategies that can enhance or even multiply the Section 1202 QSBS benefit, which allows for a capital gain exclusion of $10 million or 10 times the investment basis upon a liquidity event.
+There are several personal financial planning strategies that can enhance or even multiply the Section 1202 QSBS benefit, which allows for a capital gain exclusion of $10 million, 10 times the investment basis, or thanks to the One Big Beautiful Bill Act (OBBBA) $15 million for shares issued after 7/4/25.

 Prior to a liquidity event, entrepreneurs and business owners should carefully evaluate various strategies that may best suit their unique circumstances, both from a business and a personal perspective.